readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 This is an introduction to the most common benefits of choosing a *dedicated* platform for building and publishing documentation projects.

+Simply put,
+the role of a *dedicated documentation platform* is to offer a compelling set of features that documentation projects and their organizations or communities need.

-Let us start with a high-level overview:
+We start with a high-level overview:

 🧭️️️ :ref:`lifecycle`
     A dedicated documentation platform has all the features to handle a variety of challenges and complexities that documentation projects meet during their lifecycle.